Request to Publish your application in the Azure Active Directory application gallery

-You can publish your app in the Azure Active Directory (Azure AD) app gallery.
-When your app is published, it will show up as an option for customers when they are adding apps to their tenant.
+You can publish your application in the Azure Active Directory (Azure AD) application gallery.
+When your application is published, it's made available as an option for users when they add applications to their tenant.
+For more information, see Overview of the Azure Active Directory application gallery.

 - Create and publish documentation.